-Now that you’ve got a database, you must ensure you’re connected to it.
-To do this, go to the MySQL app’s database section and click the Connect button.
+Now that you’ve got a database, you must ensure you’re connected.
+Go to the MySQL app’s database section and click the Connect button to do this.
 Next, you must complete the form, including your database name, server, and user name.
 Once that’s done, click the Connect button.
 You’ll then be asked to enter your MySQL root password.
 If you don’t know this, you can view it by clicking the Help icon.

 Before you begin, have a Mac running macOS High Sierra 10.13.3 or later.

 - Download and install the latest version of Xcode.

 - Download MySQL for Mac and install it.